MAKING A DIFFERENCE

 • Always ask permission before taking photographs of people and respect their wishes if they refuse.
 For example, in some remote areas it’s disrespectful to take photos of a funeral or a host family’s altar.

-• YESD does not allow travelers to use illegal drugs like opium, marijuana while on a tour.
+• YESD does not allow travelers to use illegal drugs like opium or marijuana while on a tour.
 Foreigners are not exempt from penalties if convicted of drug use or possession.
 You will be asked to leave the tour if you are found to be using or carrying illegal drugs.
 The use of alcohol also needs to be carefully considered, especially in smaller villages and tribal regions.
 In these areas our ‘privileged’ status brings with it a responsibility to promote the good in our cultures and not the excesses.

 • Avoid giving Western medicines to our hosts.
 They may not understand how to apply it.
 If you are a doctor, it may be better not to reveal your profession too readily, or you might find yourself with a queue of patients and be left in a dilemma.
 Of course, there are exceptions to this rule in the case of emergencies.
 If a local is seriously injured and in a potentially life threatening situation, then they should be given the appropriate first aid treatment which may include medication.
 However, remain aware of the potential dangers of reactions to drugs and try to get them to medical help as soon as possible.